jhabets/visual-asset-management-system/README.md

 -   `app.authProvider.useExternalOathIdp.enabled` | default: false | #UNUSED.
 Reserved for future use
 -   `app.authProvider.useExternalOathIdp.idpAuthProviderUrl` | default: NULL | #UNUSED.
 Reserved for future use

-Additional configuration notes
+# Additional configuration notes

--   Gov Cloud - TBD
--   Global VPC - TBD
+-   `Gov Cloud` - This will auto-enable Use Global VPC, use VPC For All Lambdas, Use ALB, Use OpenSearch Provisioned, and will disable Use Location Services
--   OpenSearch Provisioned - This service is very sensitive to VPC Subnet Availabilty Zone selection.
+-   `OpenSearch Provisioned` - This service is very sensitive to VPC Subnet Availabilty Zone selection.
 If using an external VPC, make sure the provided private subnets are a minimum of 3 and are each in their own availability zone.
+-   `Global VPC` - Will auto be enabled if ALB, OpenSearch Provisioned, or Point Cloud Visualizer Pipeline is enabled.
+OpenSearch Serverless endpoints and associated lambdas will also be put behind the VPC if toggling on the VPC and using for all lambdas.
+-   `Global VPC Subnets` - Each Subnet to subnet-type (relevent to public or private) used should reside in it's own AZ within the region.
+CDK will probably deploy/create to the amount of AZs and related subnets.
+When importing an existing VPC/subnets, make sure each subnet provided is located within its own AZ (otherwise errors may occur).
+The minimum amount of AZs/Subnets needed are (use the higher number): 3 - when using Open Search Provisioned, 2 - when using ALB, 1 - for all other configurations.
+-   `Global VPC Endpoints` - When using a Global VPC, interface/gateway endpoints are needed.
+The following is the below chart of VPC Endpoints created (when using addVpcEndpoints config option) or are needed otherwise.
+Some endpoints have special creation conditions that are noted below.
+    -- (Interface) ECR - Deployed/used with "Use with All Lambda" and Visualizer Point Cloud Pipeline Features -- (Interface) ECR Docker - Deployed/used with "Use with All Lambda" and Visualizer Point Cloud Pipeline Features -- (Interface) CloudWatch Logs - Deployed/used with "Use with All Lambda" and Visualizer Point Cloud Pipeline Features -- (Interface) SNS - Deployed/used with "Use with All Lambda" and Visualizer Point Cloud Pipeline Features -- (Interface) SFN - Deployed/used with "Use with All Lambda" and Visualizer Point Cloud Pipeline Features -- (Interface) SSM - Deployed/used with "Use with All Lambda" and Open Search Provisioned Features -- (Interface) Lambda - Deployed/used with "Use with All Lambda" Feature -- (Interface) STS - Deployed/used with "Use with All Lambda" Feature -- (Interface) Batch - Deployed/used with Visualizer Point Cloud Pipeline Feature -- (Interface) OpenSearch Serverless - Deployed/used with OpenSearch Serverless Feature -- (Interface) S3 (ALB-Special) - Always created on VPC when using ALB as it's specially setup with the ALB IPs and targets
+    -- (Gateway) S3 - Due to no pricing implications, deployed/used across all features that require VPC -- (Gateway) DynamoDB - Due to no pricing implications, deployed/used across all features that require VPC

 ### Architecture components